nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   ![result for 'find n/alex david'](images/findAlexDavidResult.png)

 Disallowed examples:
-* `find n/John p/82345670` will be rejected, as the command only searches on single fields.
+* `find n/John p/82345670` will not succeed as intended, as the command only searches on single fields. "`p/82345670`" will be treated as a keyword string.

 ### Deleting a person : `delete`